May 16, Reading 2 – Proverbs 24

 The sluggard is a person who lacks sense.

 This is true in earthly matters.
-And it is true in spiritual matters.
+This is true in spiritual matters.

 “… And behold, it was all overgrown with thorns; the ground was covered with nettles, and its stone wall was broken down.”

-The outworking of a sluggards non-work can be very obvious.
+The outworking of the sluggard, not working, can be very obvious.

-This is true in both the earthly lens and the spiritual lens.
+This is true both from an earthly lens and the spiritual lens.

 Are our souls overgrown with thorns, are our walls broken down?

-This can be very easy to see in certain roles.
-Think of farmers, a sluggard stands out like a sore thumb.
+This can be seen in roles such as farmers – a slack and lazy farmer stands out like a sore thumb.

-Don’t be a sluggard in the things of God – Who wants spiritual poverty?
+Don’t be a sluggard toward the things of God – That way lies spiritual poverty.

 “Whatever your hand finds to do, do it with your might,”